tatsumoto-ren/tatsumoto-ren.github.io/blog/japanese-fonts.md

 On Arch-based distros you can do everything with this command:

 ```
-$ sudo pacman -S --needed otf-ipafont noto-fonts noto-fonts-cjk noto-fonts-emoji
+$ sudo pacman -S --needed ipa-fonts noto-fonts noto-fonts-cjk noto-fonts-emoji
 ```

-[In Resources](resources.html#fonts) you will find other fonts I recommend.
+In [Resources](resources.html#fonts) you will find other fonts I recommend.
 For example, `花園明朝` is a good fallback font.
 It supports over 100,000 characters.